MorenoLaQuatra/DL4SV/DL4SV_book/1_dl_intro.md

 ```
 ````

+**How to find the optimal values for the weights?**

+The training process is based on the *gradient descent* algorithm (or some variant of it).
 The gradient descent algorithm is an iterative algorithm that updates the weights of the neural network at each iteration.
 The update rule is the following:

 $$